Back to the lexicon

 Boost CSAT with OMQ

-OMQ offers a complete product portfolio that targets every CSAT-relevant touchpoint:
+OMQ offers a complete product portfolio that targets every CSAT-relevant touchpoint — tailored to the requirements of modern customer service teams:

-OMQ Reply (Email Bot)Instant replies to emails, response time from hours to seconds
+OMQ Reply (Email Bot)Instant replies to emailsResponse time: hours → seconds

-OMQ Assist (Agent Support)Real-time answer suggestions for agents, shorter handling time
+OMQ Assist (Agent Support)Real-time answer suggestions for agentsAHT reduced by 25–40%

 Since we started using OMQ Reply, we automatically answer 70% of our email inquiries.
 Our CSAT has risen from 74 to 86% in six months – and the team finally has time for the truly complex cases.